hodzanassredin/hodzanassredin.github.com/_posts/2015-05-14-distributed_done_right_2.md

 Recommendation for Further Reading: [Programming in Hopac](https://github.com/Hopac/Hopac/blob/master/Docs/Programming.md) suggested by [Vasily Kirichenko](https://twitter.com/kot_2010).
 #Update 2
 Hopac library has an intersting concept of [Alternatives](http://hopac.github.io/Hopac/Hopac.html#def:type Hopac.Alt) (events in Concurrent ML).
 Alternative object represents a first-class selective operation with possibility to use nack message for not selected concurrent operations (where we used compensation transaction).
 It was a little bit hard to understand how they work and I implemented them using only fsharp async.
 Hope it would be helpful for someone.
 [Code](https://gist.github.com/hodzanassredin/21cedfa2815735f8880e) contains atomic version of BlockingQueueAgent and some examples.
+#Update 3
+There is is a [reference implementation](https://github.com/intellifactory/websharper.hopac/blob/master/websharper.hopac/Hopac.fsi) of Hopac in fsharp, created by [Anton Tayanovskyy](https://twitter.com/t0yv0) for WebSharper project.